Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 1. Sweetness term

-Look for Brut Nature, Extra Brut, Brut, or another sweetness level.
+Look for Brut Nature, Extra Brut, Brut, which would be the most common sweetness levels.

 2. Ageing tier